 We don’t discriminate.
 We want to support as many kids as we can – in as many different ways as we can.
 Most of the children that we assist have life-altering health conditions but this is not a requirement.
 As long as your child’s need for assistance can be independently verified, it doesn’t matter what caused their disadvantage – whether it be health related, be domestic violence related or poverty related – we’re here to help.

-There are two primary ways that we assist families:
+There are three primary ways that we assist families:

-For Public Appeals we create an public online appeal for each individual child to raise a specific amount of money to pay for a specific item (or service).
-We promote this appeal to our wonderful donors via this website, our facebook page and our email newsletter.
+When assisting children through our CHAMPS Program we create an public online appeal for each individual child to raise a specific amount of money to pay for a specific item (or service).
+We promote this appeal to our wonderful donors via this website, our Facebook page and our email newsletter.
 We keep the appeal open until the funds are raised.
 The maximum appeal target is currently limited to $5,000.
 Our community is very small and we struggle to raise more than this in any given appeal.
 There are no fees charged for conducting a public appeal – we don’t even deduct the credit card fees we incur in processing donations.
 100% of donations go straight to the appeal.

 We can only help children who meet ALL of the following criteria: